Shah Ahmad Shafi: 2013 comments

-A Political Party Demand that a Relationship with Bangladesh Jamaat-e-Islami
+Alleged relationship with Bangladesh Jamaat-e-Islami

 Although the Awami League described him as a frontman for Bangladesh Jamaat-e-Islami, analysts say this is highly unlikely as Ahmad Shafi belonged to a band of Islamists that unlike Jamaat, did not oppose the independence of Bangladesh, and supported a united India and rejected the creation of Pakistan in 1947.

 Death

 He was suffering from various complex diseases of old age including Diabetes and heart disease for years.
 On 17 September 2020 midnight, Shafi was brought by ambulance from Hathazari Madrasah to Chittagong Medical College Hospital (CMCH) as his physical condition deteriorated.
 He was later admitted to the 6th bed of the Intensive Care Unit (ICU) on the 3rd floor of the hospital as his pressure and pulse rate decreased.

 A medical board was formed on the morning of 18 September 2020, who suggested he should be moved to Dhaka for better treatment.
 On the advice of doctors, the family members took him to Asgar Ali Hospital in Dhaka by air ambulance at 4.30 pm for better treatment.
 Hefazat-e-Islam Bangladesh leader Mufti Mohammad Faizullah confirmed that he died at 6pm on Friday.
-He was 103–104 years old at the time of his death.